 “The ‘Flu’ Quarantine Has Not Been Lifted”

-Among the Greater New York sports news that brought additional public attention to the Spanish flu was cancellation of high school football games at Brooklyn’s Commercial Field (now Hamilton Metz Field) and in Garden City near Queens.
+Among the Greater New York sports news items that brought additional public attention to the Spanish flu were cancellations of high school football games at Brooklyn’s Commercial Field (now Hamilton Metz Field) and in Garden City near Queens.

 On October 19, 1918, the New York Herald reported of games scheduled for that day at the two locations, “Because of the influenza, St. John’s Prep and St. Paul’s School were forced to cancel their games… The ‘flu’ quarantine has not been lifted at Garden City and two recent deaths in the faculty of St. John’s made it necessary for the calling off of its game.”

 St. Paul’s School of Garden City had been scheduled to play Queens’ Flushing High School.
 Flushing had considered a cancellation of its previous game because three of their players were suffering from the Spanish flu.
-The game was set against Bronx’s Morris High School at Clason Point, located in the South Bronx and accessible by the East and Bronx Rivers.
+The first St. Paul’s game had been set against Bronx’s Morris High School at Clason Point, located in the South Bronx and accessible by the East and Bronx Rivers.

 “The occasion was to be a big one to Flushing students, as they were to make the journey to the grounds in a special boat,” the New York Tribune reported on game day.

 Despite the speculated cancellation, the game went on without the three Flushing players.
 Morris won, 13-6.
 The New York Herald reported of the game, “Morris also played without the services of the regular backfield.
 These players are down with the Spanish influenza.”

 “Disorganized the Football Team and Caused Its Disbandment”

 On October 23, the New York Herald reported of another New York City school football program, “Several cases of the Spanish influenza have broken out during the past week among the gridders of Brooklyn Prep.
 The disease will probably prevent the eleven from playing for several weeks.”